OpenNebula/docs/source/deployment/authentication_setup/x509_auth.rst

     $ sudo cp cacert.pem /etc/one/auth/certificates/78d0bbd8.0

--  :ref:`Create a login <x509_auth_user_login>` for oneadmin using the –x509 option.
-This token has a default expiration time set to 1 hour, you can change this value using the option –time.
+-  :ref:`Create a login <x509_auth_user_login>` for oneadmin using the --x509 option.
+This token has a default expiration time set to 1 hour, you can change this value using the option --time.

 .. code::